tangalbert919/p37-ec-aero-15/README.md

 results, with potentially physically damaging results.
 Therefore, do not use this program unless you accept the risks mentioned above.

+Note: I also created a fan profile for nbfc (https://github.com/hirschmann/nbfc) which allows more fine-grained control and provides a nice balance between having a completely silent fan on idle but without throttling the CPU turbo which the built- in silent mode does.
+This makes the fan spin up when there is a bit of load but not otherwise and is, in my opinion a good compromise between silence and performance.
+Therefore, using nbfc might be a better alternative to the built-in fan modes of the that laptop that you can activate with this program here.

 # Usage
 The program may have permission errors even if it is run with sudo.